 Perched slightly above the beautiful waters of Lembeh Strait and surrounded by lush tropical gardens Lembeh Resort was built to inconspicuously blend into the natural landscape.
 Westerly views of ancient extinct volcanoes and spectacular sunsets await you.
 Experience the warm hospitality, tropical beauty and unique wonders of our home, Lembeh Resort.
 We are committed to delivering North Sulawesi hospitality at its best and making our guests' stay enjoyable and memorable both above and below the water.
 With a 3:1 staff ratio to ensure a high level of service, our team looks forward to welcoming you to Lembeh Resort soon.

 Lembeh Resort began as the family holiday home of Alex Rorimpandey, a North Sulawesi native from nearby Tondano.
-What began as a single cottage overlooking the Strait grew to become a small resort, opening in December 2002 with three guest cottages.
+What began as a single cottage overlooking the Strait grew into a small resort, opening in December 2002 with three guest cottages.
 Today, the resort boasts 14 Deluxe Ocean View Cottages, 6 Garden View Rooms, a Spa, as well as a wonderful swimming-pool and ocean front deck, the perfect place to enjoy a sundowner cocktail at the end of a busy day of critter-diving.

-Alex passed away in July 2003, but his legacy lives on in proud traditions at Lembeh Resort.
+Alex may have passed away in July 2003, but his legacy lives on in proud traditions at Lembeh Resort.
 Today, his wife and sons own the resort and are actively involved in its management.
 The resort employs and trains many local villagers on Lembeh Island.
-In keeping with his commitment to the community, Alex donated materials to build the local church in nearby Pintu Kota Kecil.
-This mutual cooperation helped forge a strong bond between the resort and the people of Lembeh Island.
+In keeping with his social commitment to the community, Alex donated materials to build the local church in nearby Pintu Kota Kecil.
+This mutual cooperation has helped forge a strong bond between the resort and the people of Lembeh Island.
 Alex’s vision, which we at Lembeh continue to uphold, is that “We are all owners of Lembeh Resort, so we must all take care to watch over it”.
 Continuing the community ethos that Alex wanted Lembeh Resort to embody, the resort currently employ approximately 30% of its staff from the neighboring villages and another 50% from the local Bitung area.